September 03, 2020

 Whether your child is enrolled in private music lessons or is involved in band or orchestra at school, chances are they’re playing a beginner-level instrument.
-It’s not uncommon for budding musicians to rent or buy a beginner instrument to play before stepping up to a higher-quality instrument.
+It’s not uncommon for budding musicians to rent or buy a beginner instrument to play before they step up to a higher-quality instrument.
 After all, the last thing any parent wants is to invest thousands of dollars into a new guitar or violin only to have their child change their minds two months down the line.

 If you’re unsure about whether or not it’s time to step up your child’s instrument, here are some questions to ask yourself that should help you decide.